 Lately it’s also been acting for state entities including Brazil’s national oil and gas company Petrobras (in a claim against Ecuador) and Oman’s State General Reserve Fund (in an ICSID case against Bulgaria).

 Freshfields certainly has an illustrious record that began during the Paulsson era.
 A few of the greatest hits are:

 - the Megafon dispute, in which Freshfields turned around an initial loss in a Russian telecoms “war” into a much bigger victory, leading to the unseating of a Russian minister amid corruption allegations;

 - multiple wins for investors against Argentina in the wake of its financial crisis;

 - acting in the first investment treaty claim by a Japanese investor (Nomura v Czech Republic), obtaining a US$236 million settlement for the client;

-- the World Duty Free case at ICSID, in which Freshfields absolved Kenya from liability despite evidence that the country’s then president had received a bribe; and
+- the World Duty Free case at ICSID, in which Freshfields absolved Kenya from liability despite evidence that its then president had received a bribe; and

-- defending Turkey in three ICSID claims under the Energy Charter Treaty worth a combined US$17 billion, including one that resulted in a US$25 million costs award for the client.
+- defending Turkey in three ICSID claims under the Energy Charter Treaty worth a combined US$17 billion.

 More recently the team has:

 - won the only investment treaty arbitration matter ever heard by the US Supreme Court (BG v Argentina);